Pelvic inflammatory disease is an infection of a woman's womb (uterus), ovaries, or fallopian tubes.

 Other tests include:

-Your doctor will often start you on antibiotics while waiting for your test results.
+Your doctor will often have you start taking antibiotics while waiting for your test results.

-PID infections can cause scarring of the pelvic organs, possibly leading to:
+PID infections can cause scarring of the pelvic organs.
+This can cause:

 Call your health care provider if: